TimSimpson/ogm/README.md

 ```

 in the example above generated code would import `github.com/TimSimpson/SomeThing/core` and use the type `core.Client` instead of `Client` everywhere.

+Also, specifying "--additional-properties=modelsLite=true" will make the generated models very simple (to the point they may not work in some cases).

 BTW, here is an rudimentary example of a "core" client: